NoireFedora/PizzaParlourAPI/README.md

 ## Program Design

 #### Design Pattern
-The first design pattern we are using is factory pattern, as each time API need a pizza object from CLI in different form depends on the delivery app or if it is drink(a different version of Pizza) although in this assignment we don’t have a specific function to do the factory job, but we have a clear pattern that accept different information and made them into different json or csv format.
+The first design pattern we are using is **Factory** pattern, as each time API need a pizza object from CLI in different form depends on the delivery app or if it is drink(a different version of Pizza) although in this assignment we don’t have a specific function to do the factory job, but we have a clear pattern that accept different information and made them into different json or csv format.

 #### Relationships between objects
-We have two Objects: Pizza and Order.
+We have two Objects: **Pizza** and **Order**.
 Both of them have no function method since we think python is unlike Java that has private and public attributes so some get/edit methods are not necessary.
 We only use these Objects to save information with a format.
 There is a global dictionary “orders” stores all Order Objects with their unique “order_id”(an attribute of Order) as key (Example: {“1”: Order Object with order_id 1}).
 Order has an attribute